 NDBPS is defined in Table 17-4 (Modulation-dependent parameters) for a non-HT and non-HT duplicate PPDU, Table 19-7 (Frequently used parameters) for an HT PPDU, Table 21-6 (Frequently used parameters) for a VHT PPDU, and Table 27-16 (Frequently used parameters) for an HE PPDU.
 If the protected Control frame is carried in an HE MU PPDU, NDBPS is replaced by NDBPS,u of the target user in Equation (12-x1).

-MPAD is defined as follows: — For a non-HT PPDU, HT PPDU, and VHT PPDU, MPAD is
+MPAD is defined as follows: — For a non-HT PPDU, HT PPDU, or VHT PPDU, MPAD is

 0 if the MIC padding delay is 0 µs